masazone/CLionArduinoPlugin/src/com/vladsch/clionarduinoplugin/resources/README.rst.md

 ### Linux Serial Terminals

-On Linux a wide range on serial terminal are availabe.
+On Linux a wide range on serial serial are availabe.
 Here is a list of a couple:

 * `minicom`
 * `picocom`